zhufuyi/sponge_doc/en/microservice-development-protobuf.md

-`⓸Create grpc service based on protobuf` create generic web service code, you can choose your own database and orm. while `⓶Create grpc service based on sql` (a.k.a. <a href="/microservice-development-mysql" target="_blank">GRPC service development (sql)</a>) only supports mysql, postgresql, tidb, sqlite database types, which is one of the main differences between the two ways of creating web services, and you can think of `⓶Create grpc service based on sql` as a subset of `⓸Create grpc service based on protobuf`.
+`⓸Create grpc service based on protobuf` create generic web service code, you can choose any database and orm, it is also possible to choose the database type and orm that sponge supports by default. while `⓶Create grpc service based on sql` (a.k.a. <a href="/microservice-development-sql" target="_blank">GRPC service development (sql)</a>) only supports mysql, mongodb, postgresql, tidb, sqlite database types, which is one of the main differences between the two ways of creating web services, and you can think of `⓶Create grpc service based on sql` as a subset of `⓸Create grpc service based on protobuf`.

 `⓸Create grpc service based on protobuf`, if you choose other database types (not supported by sponge), you need to manually write code for dao, model, database initialisation, etc. code, which does not support auto-generation; if you choose data supported by sponge, you can automatically generate dao, model, database initialisation, etc. code.

-Therefore, `⓸Create grpc service based on protobuf` is suitable for generic grpc service project development.
+`⓸Create grpc service based on protobuf` is suitable for generic grpc service project development.

 <br>